 What are the benefits of secured business loans?

 It is often cheaper to repay a secured business loan than an unsecured business loan as the repayments and interest rates are generally lower.
 Lenders offer greater flexibility with their funding arrangements and can offer generous repayment terms of up to 10 years.

 Our funding providers could approve your application for a secured business loan within 48 hours!
-Apply online now via our short application form and receive a fast, free, no obligation quotation.
+Apply online now to see the funding options you're eligible for - it's fast and free!

 Most lenders will generally consider a wide variety of tangible and intangible business assets to secure the loan against.
 Some of the most common assets include the following:

 Some lenders accept a net worth of multiple assets.
 In certain circumstances, you can offer personal assets, such as a car, residential property and shares as security against your secured business loan.
-A personal guarantee may also be required as another form of security.
+A debenture or a personal guarantee may also be required as another form of security.

 Tangible means they are physical (you can touch them) and intangible simply mean they are non-physical (you can’t touch them).
 Specialist lenders will consider intangible assets as security.
 However, it can be more difficult to value than traditional ‘bricks and mortar’ properties or other physical assets.
 Below are just some examples of tangible and intangible assets:

 What are the advantages of secured business loans?

 There are many advantages to using a secured business loan over unsecured lending such as better rates.
 However, as with all financial products, it does come with its own risks.

 - Larger loan amounts - When compared with other types of business loans, lenders of secured business loans typically offer larger loan amounts.
 The amount available to borrow is usually determined by the value of the collateral used as security against your loan.
 In some cases, it is possible to borrow up to 100% of the value of the asset.